qtrampe/android_openssl/README.md

 # Android OpenSSL support for Qt
-OpenSSL scripts and binaries for Android (useful for Qt Android apps)
+OpenSSL scripts and binaries - supports Qt for Android apps.

 In this repo you can find the prebuilt OpenSSL libs for Android, a QMake include project `.pri` file that can be used integrated with Qt projects, and a `.cmake` file for CMake based projects.